MessageComposer Middleware

 };

-A validator is responsible for validating a single field value and returns an object with a key corresponding to the field name and a value as:
+A validator checks a single field and returns an object whose key is the field name and whose value is:

-In the example above the field name is being validated inside the handleFieldChange middleware handler.
+In the example above, name is validated in handleFieldChange.

 An example of custom processors: